-During the Model African Union Bayreuth Conference 2021, the delegates will be able to discuss the following topics in one of the three Committees:
+During the Model African Union Bayreuth Conference 2021, the delegates will be able to discuss the following topics in one of the four Committees:

 Permanent Representatives Committee (PRC)

 The Permanent Representatives Committee (PRC) includes representatives of all AU Member States, aiming to facilitate communication between the African Union Commission (AUC) and Member States’ capitals.
-It conducts the day-to-day business of the AU on behalf of the Assembly and Executive Council, reports to the Executive Council, prepares the Council’s work and acts on its instructions.
-Therefor it makes recommendations on areas of common interest to Member States and drafts decisions to be constitutionalised and implemented by the Council.
+It conducts the day-to-day business of the AU on behalf of the Assembly and Executive Council, reports to the Executive Council, prepares the Council’s work, and acts on its instructions.
+Therefore it makes recommendations on areas of common interest to Member States and drafts decisions to be constitutionalized and implemented by the Council.
 Furthermore, it monitors the implementation of the AU budget.

 The Economic, Social and Cultural Council (ECOSOCC)